 - Advising our Eastern European cities on how to accelerate their move from car growth to sustainable mobility, and how to make business cases for investment using EBRD and EIB funding.

-- Addressing the challenges faced cities of a forecasted rapid increase in population and a densification of mobility, which threatens to overload all types of transport systems.
+- Addressing the challenges faced by cities of a forecasted rapid increase in population and a densification of mobility, which threatens to overload all types of transport systems.

-If cities can build on the intelligence learned from CREATE and develop their own bespoke strategies that avoid the mistakes of the past, the impact of the CREATE project will be very significant and lead to cleaner and more sustainable living environments.
+If cities can build on the intelligence learned from CREATE and develop their own bespoke strategies that avoid the mistakes of the past, the impact of the CREATE project will continue to be very significant and lead to cleaner and more sustainable living environments.

 Whilst urban traffic congestion is a widely used term it is often poorly understood and certainly inconsistently measured.
 But despite these shortcomings there is a vast resource of under-utilised quality traffic data that has been amassed over the last 20 or so years.

 It is from a detailed analysis of the best of this historical data that CREATE assessed the efficacy of previously adopted policy approaches to identify those that have been most successful combating urban congestion in a given context.